Travel Tips

 Wallow in a hot spring

 There are plenty of natural hot springs to enjoy around Tuscany, many of which are free to use.
 Take a dip in these thermal baths in the wilderness to be at one with nature.
-Among the best are in the south of the region, including the Cascate di Mulino waterfalls at Saturnia, and the hot springs at Bagni San Filippo
+Among the best are in the south of the region, including the Cascate di Mulino waterfalls at Saturnia, and the hot springs at Bagni San Filippo.

 Swim in the sea – or lie on the beach